What death of singer who contracted covid on purpose reveals about pandemic and vaccines

 records

-The number of Covid cases in the Czech Republic hit a new record on Wednesday, with 28,469 cases reported in a population of 10.7 million people.
+The number of Covid cases in the Czech Republic reached a new record on Wednesday, with 28,469 cases reported in a population of 10.7 million people.

 The government recently introduced new measures to combat the coronavirus, including mandatory testing for staff and students.
 The isolation period for people who test positive but have no symptoms has been reduced from 14 days to five.